Last updated on February 15th, 2023

 The heat printing method uses a specialist transfer paper on which your logo will be first printed.
 Then, the paper is heated to very high temperatures to transform it into an iron that you use for transfer printing.
 High pressure is applied to the paper, causing the specialist ink to penetrate the fabric’s fibers.

 The embroidery method is about stitching a logo on clothes.
 First, upload an image of your logo to the software, which guides a stitching machine to stitch the logo on the surface.
-But thick fabrics such as jackets, caps, and polo shirts are best for using this method to stitch the logo.
+This method of stitching logos is advisable on thick fabric.
+So when you create custom embroidered jackets, caps, polo shirts, etc., you should use this stitching method.

 Which of these printing techniques are best depends on how detailed your logo design is and how many colors it uses.